Farmer–Labor Party

 The first modern Farmer–Labor Party in the United States emerged in Minnesota in 1918.
 The American entry into World War I caused agricultural prices and workers' wages to fall, while retail prices rose sharply during the war years.
 Consequently, farmers and workers made common cause in the political sphere to redress their grievances.

-The party dissolved in 1936 on a federal level with the Minnesota Farmer–Labor Party surviving on the state level until 1944, when it merged with the local affiliate of the Democratic Party; the resulting merger, the Minnesota Democratic–Farmer–Labor Party, still exists today.
+The party dissolved in 1936 on a federal level with the Minnesota Farmer–Labor Party and the Iowa Farmer–Labor Party surviving on the state level until 1940s, particularly in Minnesota when it merged with the local affiliate of the Democratic Party in 1944; the resulting merger, the Minnesota Democratic–Farmer–Labor Party, still exists today.

 Labor Party of the United States

 One primary contributing stream to the Farmer–Labor movement was the Labor Party movement.
 An International Association of Machinists strike in Bridgeport developed into a Labor Party in five Connecticut towns in the summer of 1918 and the powerful Chicago Federation of Labor (led by President John Fitzpatrick and Secretary-Treasurer Edward Nockels) adopted the cause of a Labor Party in the fall of that same year.
 Similar independent Labor Party movements emerged in New York, Pennsylvania, Minnesota, Ohio, and North Dakota.
 These state and local organizations joined in November 1919 in Chicago to form the Labor Party of the United States.

 One important gathering that was a precursor to the establishment of a national Farmer–Labor Party was the Cooperative Congress, held in Chicago on February 12, 1920.
 The gathering included participants from the cooperative movement, farmers organizations, trade unions, and the Plumb Plan League.
 The congress elected a 12-person All-American Farmer–Labor Cooperative Commission.
 The event was closely reported in the pages of The Liberator by Robert Minor.